swlaschin/fsharpforfunandprofit.com/_posts/2015-12-05-13-ways-of-looking-at-a-turtle.md

 ### Creating some implementations of a "record of functions"

-Noe let's create some implementations.
+Now let's create some implementations.

 Again, we'll have a `normalSize` implementation and a `halfSize` implementation.